nicolas-miari/nicolas-miari.github.io/_posts/2016-10-11-DinnerJacket.markdown

 ![Frameworks Icon](/assets/images/FrameworkIcon.png){: .center-image }

-There's recently a trend in naming shared libraries and frameworks with fancy names that have nothing to do with the software's functionality; for example take Alamofire, Freddy, and Starscream, to name a few in the cocoasphere.
+There's recently a trend in naming shared libraries and frameworks with fancy names that have nothing to do with the software's functionality; for example take [Alamofire](https://github.com/Alamofire/Alamofire), [Freddy](https://github.com/bignerdranch/Freddy)[^1], and [Starscream](https://github.com/daltoniam/starscream), to name a few ones that are prominent in the "cocoasphere".

 I started developing my own sprite library for iOS back in 2010, and although I do not work on it very often, I keep improving it and over the years, it has gone through several incarnations (and names).